obsidianmd/obsidian-help/en/Files and folders/Manage vaults.md

 5. Click **Open**.

 > [!tip] Open vault from Obsidian Sync
-> If you want to open a remote vault using Obsidian Sync, refer to [[Set up Obsidian Sync on another device]].
+> If you want to open a remote vault using Obsidian Sync, refer to [[Set up Obsidian Sync]].

 ## Rename vault